 One man.
 One garbage truck.
 Kalkaska location.
 Those were the beginning components of American Waste way back in 1971.
 The corporate story has had a number of twists and turns since then, including selling the entire company, then buying back some.
-But the upshot is that today, American Waste employs 350 people and is comprised of two divisions- a waste hauling and recycling division, and an environmental and industrial services division.
+But the upshot is that today, American Waste creates Northern Michigan jobs, employing 350 people and is comprised of two divisions- a waste hauling and recycling division, and an environmental and industrial services division.

 The company has received a good deal of statewide attention recently as it has revealed the remarkable recycling rates it achieves from municipal solid waste.
 Thanks to a state-of-the-art sorting line that the company built in a giant former auto parts factory in Traverse City, the company can accept bags of regular household garbage and reclaim up to 50 percent of the waste, a rate that puts it near the top of the industry nationwide.
 “Only two other companies in Michigan are doing recycling from municipal solid waste,” says Kelly Ignace, director of marketing.